Wanchin Basilica of the Immaculate Conception

 The Basilica of the Immaculate Conception in Wanchin (萬金聖母聖殿 (万金圣母圣殿, Wànjīn Shèngmǔ Shèngdiàn)), is a Roman Catholic Minor Basilica in Pingtung County, Taiwan, Republic of China.
 The shrine is dedicated to the Blessed Virgin Mary of the Immaculate Conception.

-Pope John Paul II raised the shrine to the status of a Minor Basilica via his Pontifical decree Qui Sanctos Cælites in 20 July 1984.
+Pope John Paul II raised the shrine to the status of a Minor Basilica via his Pontifical decree Qui Sanctos Cælites on 20 July 1984.
 The decree was signed and notarized by the former Vatican Secretary of State, Cardinal Agostino Casaroli.
 In 1985, the Holy Office designated it as a national shrine.
 It is the first basilica in Taiwan.

 History

 Qing Dynasty

 The Parish church in Wanchin was established by Catholic priest Father Fernando Sainz, who was affiliated with the Dominican Order.
 The church was originally constructed as a simple mud church in May 1863.
 On 13 October 1865, the church was heavily destroyed by an earthquake.
 It was then rebuilt with a bigger size and completed on 8 December 1870 when it was inaugurated.